pszNicx/PublicTools/README.md

 - **ListDependencies** - Point it to a .NET assembly (.dll or .exe) and it will list out all the dependencies of the assembly.
 - **RtfCleanup** - Strips out the bulk of the markup code from an `.rtf` file and turns it into a plain text file.
-- **SpriteBook** - Creates very basic sprite sheets from a directory of individual images.
-Not optimized for tightest base-two size but fine for simple purposes.